louisae452/piggy-before-the-infection-started/README.md

 - Copy the address shown.
 - Open your code editor.
 - On the terminal, navigate to the desired directory.
-- Type 'git clone' and the address you copied.
+- Type 'git clone' followed by the address you copied.
 - Press enter.

 ## Testing.